bestofjs/javascript-risingstars/src/content/comments/2025/en/categories/all.md

 The most amazing feature of shadcn/ui is that it found the sweet spot between functionality available out of the box and customizability.

-Beyond the newly added components, shadcn/ui is no longer tightly coupled to Radix UI and now supports [Base UI](https://base-ui.com/).
+Beyond the newly added components, shadcn/ui is no longer tightly coupled to Radix UI and now supports [Base UI](https://base-ui.com/) (number 4 in the component libraries rankings)

 There was a criticism that sites built with it tend to look similar; however, the ability to customize the look-and-feel has improved a lot with the introduction of new styles and a new [create page](https://ui.shadcn.com/create) to build your own custom theme.